daniOrtiz11/subscription-system/public-service/README.md

 ## Summary

-The main function of the service is to expose an API based on the business rules include in the pdf (not attached).
+The main function of the service is to expose an API based on the business rules.